scipy-conference/scipy_proceedings/papers/donath/donath-pylira.rst

 noise this also includes the correction for the "blurring" introduced by the point spread function (PSF) of the instrument.
 Where the latter process is often called "deconvolution".
-Depending on whether the PSF of the instrument is known, one distinguishes between the "blind deconvolution" and "non blind deconvolution" process.
+Depending on whether the PSF of the instrument is known or not, one distinguishes between the "blind deconvolution" and "non blind deconvolution" process.
 For astronomical observations the PSF can often either be